rrumana/Advent_Of_Code_2024/day_8/README.md

 Today's challenge was pretty simple, the biggest challenge for me was wresting with the input to get it exactly the way that I want it.

-I initially wanted to use a multimap to efficiently manage a Hashmap<char, Vec<(i32, i32)>>, but I didn't like the way that the Multimap does access patterns for the vector of coordinates, so I ended up building it, myself.\
+I initially wanted to use a multimap to efficiently manage a Hashmap<char, Vec<(i32, i32)>>, but I didn't like the way that the Multimap does access patterns for the vector of coordinates, so I ended up building it myself.\
 &emsp;\
 &emsp;